SantiagoCamelo234/fake-store-api-crud/readme.md

-This is a basic CRUD (CREATE, READ, UPDATE AND DELETE) from the Fake Store API created by Platzi, In this repo you can see the basic use of Async/ Await functions, DOM, JS Fundaments, HTML and CSS
+This is a basic CRUD (CREATE, READ, UPDATE AND DELETE) from the Fake Store API created by Platzi, In this repo you can see the basic use of Async/ Await functions, DOM, JS Fundamentals, HTML and CSS

 ## USE OF THE SYSTEM ##